-Research Strategy and Feasibility
+• Research Strategy

-- How well the scientific rationale for clinically testing the behavioral or lifestyle intervention is supported by the preliminary data, critical review and analysis of the literature, and/or laboratory/preclinical evidence. - How well the study aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to answer clearly the clinical objective. - How well the inclusion and randomization criteria meet the needs of the proposed clinical trial. - How well the exclusion criteria are justified. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - o To what degree the data collection instruments (e.g., surveys, questionnaires), if applicable, are appropriate to the proposed study. - To what extent the data will be collected and analyzed in a manner consistent with the study aims. - Whether the research can be completed within the proposed period of performance.
+- How well the scientific rationale for the proposed clinical research is supported by the preliminary data, critical review and analysis of the literature, and/or laboratory/preclinical evidence. - How well the study questions, specific aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to clearly answer the clinical objective and purpose. - How well the application acknowledges potential problems and addresses alternative approaches. - o How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical effort, if applicable. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments, if applicable, are appropriate to the proposed study. - Intervention (if applicable; required for applications proposing a clinical trial) - o Whether there is evidence of support, indicating availability of the intervention from its source, for the duration of the proposed clinical study (if applicable). - o To what degree the intervention addresses current clinical need(s) described in the application. - o How the intervention compares with currently available interventions and/or standards of care. - Whether the proposed intervention is feasible for use in its intended environment, and endpoints are rational. - o To what degree the application includes preclinical and/or clinical evidence to support the safety and stability (as appropriate) of the intervention. - o How well research procedures are clearly delineated from routine clinical procedures.